Voyages on Two Wheels – 17 July 2011 – 190 Miles and Valley of Fire in the Desert Heat

 Back down at ground level, I took the chance to get into drink a quart of Powerade Zero, get into some shade, and douse myself with water.
 There were a few of these little critters who came out to drink from the pool that collected on the concrete under a water spigot

 I learned something else about my V-Star on this ride.
-It will do gravel and dirt, but not exactly well This pic was taken at Rainbow Vista and the rocks really are rather colorful, but the lighting just wouldn’t cooperate.
-I wasn’t going to complain about shadows at this point with the sun and the heat being what they were And yes, I do plan on going back sometime when it’s cooler for more pics
+It will do gravel and dirt, but not exactly well :wink: This pic was taken at Rainbow Vista and the rocks really are rather colorful, but the lighting just wouldn’t cooperate.
+I wasn’t going to complain about shadows at this point with the sun and the heat being what they were :cool: And yes, I do plan on going back sometime when it’s cooler for more pics

-This section of road goes off the main thoroughfare through the park a ways and I’ve always liked the rock for its color and visual texture There’s a point of interest a short distance from this place called Mouse’s Tank that’s pretty interesting.
+This section of road goes off the main thoroughfare through the park a ways and I’ve always liked the rock for its color and visual texture :cool: There’s a point of interest a short distance from this place called Mouse’s Tank that’s pretty interesting.
 From the park’s website:

 Again, I’ll go back for more pics when it’s not over 110° in the shade